0xcaff/workers-react-server/README.md

 ## why

-maybe you'd like to use react server components without attaching yourself to a framework like nextjs. maybe you want to have some of the features of vercel without the lock in or cost.
+Maybe you'd like to use React Server Components without attaching yourself to a framework like NextJS.
+Maybe you want to have some of the features of Vercel without the lock in or cost.

 ## how it works

 A server bundle is built starting from worker.ts.
-This bundle imports page.tsx, containing the root of the react tree.
-In this tree, at any point a client boundary is crossed, a placeholder is inserted and used whenever the module is requested.
+This bundle imports page.tsx, containing the root of the React tree.
+In this bundle, at any point a client module (ending in `.client.tsx`) is imported, it is replaced with a placeholder module.

 On initial render, react-dom/server's `renderToString` is used to populate the application shell.
 This will stop at the first suspense boundary, returning the fallback.
-This decision of how much to render into the initial shell has many choices.
-Tweak this based on what you want for your application.
+There are many possible points which you might want to complete the SSR render, tweak this based on what makes sense for your application.

-Following client renders are handled using react server components.
-On the server a stream is initialized with `react-server-dom-webpack/client`'s `renderToReadableStream` and on the client, asynchronously hydrated with `createFromFetch`.
+Client renders are handled using react server components.
+On the server a stream is initialized with `react-server-dom-webpack/client`'s `renderToReadableStream`.
+On the client, this stream is asynchronously hydrated with `createFromFetch`.

 ## server actions

 NextJS implements server actions almost completely in user-land.
 Whenever a server action is passed to a client component, it is replaced with a placeholder.

-The placeholder calls a function in on the client which passes data to the rsc endpoint (`/render` in this application) and replaces the root component.
+The placeholder calls a function on the client which passes data to the rsc endpoint (`/render` in this application) and replaces the root component with the response.

 I didn't implement it here because though server actions are convenient, they don't seem to handle authentication and the scope capture rules seem easy to get wrong.

-I'd recommend implementing this in the application layer.

 ## under the hood